Montiel-Mobile/NSManagedObject-XML/README.md

 Entity Description UserInfo keys
 --------------------------------

 'Overwrite' - when value is "yes" the attributes are overwritten, otherwise they are only written if the entity is new.
-IMPORTANT: ALL attributes in this entity's definition must NOT HAVE DEFAULT VALUES

 'XMLTagName' - value is used as the XML tagname instead of the entity name (optional - used to override the entity name)